SAI01-05/SAI01-05-bank-loan-report-excel-dashboard/README.md

 ## Acknowledgements

+## Acknowledgements

+- Dataset sourced from [Kaggle](https://www.kaggle.com/) — used for analytical and educational purposes.
-- Domain knowledge and problem statement based on real-world banking analytics use cases
+- Domain knowledge and problem statement inspired by YouTube tutorials on financial dashboard development.

 ---

-*Made with passion for data analytics and financial insights*
+*Designed to reflect production-level financial dashboards used in the banking industry.*